 At the time, no one could’ve convinced us we were wrong; and now I find myself considering other issues we, as a society, debate.
 Staunch in our convictions, we listen to the same speech but hear it differently.
 We read the same words, yet the conclusions we draw diverge.

 On the economy.
 Religion.
-With sex, love and marriage.
+With sex, gender, love and marriage.
 On public education.
 Gun control.
 The environment.
 And health care.
 What constitutes good parenting.